 "If I Could Give Bob Six Stars I Would."

 Our goal is to send your report over within 24-48 hours.
 In the meantime, hear from our past sellers about their experiences.

 The most important information I need is your address.
 Any additional details you share will help to tighten the range of my estimate.
 I'll also need the best contact information to send the report to.

 I'll apply my specific knowledge of the current foothills market, along with your home's unique features, I'll calculate an estimated home value.

 I'll send over your accurate home value report as soon as possible.
 Even if you're not planning on selling anytime soon, knowing the value can help you plan for the future.

-I'm a human and have sold hundreds of homes in and around Evergreen so my home value reports are all researched thoroughly and made possible by my years of experience and local expertise.
+I'm a human and have sold hundreds of homes in Evergreen, Conifer, Pine and Bailey so my home value reports are all researched thoroughly and made possible by my years of experience and local expertise.

 Online estimates from Zillow, OpenDoor, Redfin, or any online home evaluator using an algorithm is not a valid replacement for a comparative market analysis from me!

 "We encourage buyers, sellers, and homeowners to supplement Zillow's information by doing other research such as getting a comparative market analysis (CMA) from a real estate agent"

 Unfortunately, estimates from these sites are often inaccurate.
 According to Zillow.com, their Zestimates are based on an algorithm that is pretty complicated to understand, even for us real estate agents.
 We understand the importance of comparing homes in the same area, but we also know how many other factors can increase/decrease that number that are not included in the "algorithm."
 Homes in Evergreen and Conifer are so unique that broad, uninspired value estimates aren't helpful.